SnehaSharma245/Food-Delivery/README.md

 # Food Delivery Website

 Welcome to the Food Delivery Website repository!
-This project provides a functional platform for browsing food items, applying filters, and making payments.
+This project offers a seamless platform for users to browse food items, manage their orders, and make secure payments, while providing administrators with tools to manage the menu and track user orders efficiently.

 ## Features